Pussy Riot band member Maria Alyokhina escapes Russia dressed as meals courier after criticising Putin | World News

 Biden fears Putin has no exit technique from Ukraine

-Body language skilled provides evaluation of Putin's behaviour
+Body language expert gives assessment of Putin's behaviour

-Evaluating her story to a "spy novel", Ms Alyokhina informed The New York Times: "I used to be completely satisfied that I made it, because it was an unpredictable and big kiss-off to the Russian authorities.
+Evaluating her story to a "spy novel", Ms Alyokhina instructed The New York Occasions: "I was comfortable that I made it, as a result of it was an unpredictable and massive kiss-off to the Russian authorities.

-"Even earlier than, there were questions about how it is united, by what values it is united, and the place it's going.
-But now I don't suppose that may be a query anymore."
+"Even before, there were questions about how it's united, by what values it is united, and where it's going.
+But now I do not think that could be a query anymore."

 Quelle: information.sky.com